danielabar/meblog/src/markdown/active_storage_form_errors.md

 By enabling Direct Uploads, the first two of these have completed, even when the model couldn't be saved due to validation errors.
 This is progress 🙏

+***Quick notes on Direct Uploads:***

+- It's worth implementing even if you don't encounter the validation issue, since it prevent slow clients from tying up application server threads during uploads.
+- Be sure to schedule a job to [purge unattached uploads](https://guides.rubyonrails.org/active_storage_overview.html#purging-unattached-uploads), which can accumulate if users abandon the form after a validation error.

-Back in the UI, it still displays the same validation error message as before about missing Description, and the user still needs to select their file again, but now we're in a good position to resolve this.
+Back on the page, it still displays the same validation error message as before about missing Description, and the user still needs to select their file again.
+Now we're in a good position to resolve this.
 This is described in the next step.

 ## 3. Hidden Signed ID

 After enabling Direct Uploads, we learned that the attachment blob was created and we had access to it's `signed_id`.
-This means that the form can be modified to submit this `signed_id` as a hidden field, and if present, Rails will associate the previously uploaded file to the ExpenseReport model upon the next successful form submission.
+This means that the form can be modified to submit this `signed_id` as a hidden field, and if present, Rails will associate the previously uploaded file to the `ExpenseReport` model upon the next successful form submission.
 This means the user only needs to correct their validation error (missing Description in our case), but they don't need to select the file from their file system again.

 However, we only want to submit this hidden field in the case where `attached?` is true (meaning there was an attempt to attach a file), but `persisted?` is false, meaning the attachment wasn't associated to the model.